aframires/drum-loop-synthesis/README.md

-# drum-loop-synthesis
+# LoopNet

-Generating drum loops using the Wave-U-Net conditioned on intuitive parameters.
+Generation of drum loops from high-level parameters which are easy to understand by music makers.

+This page is under construction.
+Soon a demo, audio examples and the necessary code to reproduce our work will be available here.